liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 There is much more to be said about monitoring in general, and LTL in particular.
 Although somewhat clumsy, the expression of LTL properties can be a powerful means of verifying complex ordering constraints on streams of events.
 The reader is referred to the appendix for more references on this topic.

+## Java widgets

+Up until now, none of the examples we have shown involve interaction with a user.
+The sample programs get their data from a fixed source, such as a text file or a predefined `QueueSource`.
+In the same way, apart from the basic `Print` processor, there is little in the way of displaying information to the user.
+The *Widgets* palette fills some of these gaps, by allowing widgets of the Java <!--\index{Swing (library)} Swing-->Swing<!--/i--> graphical user interface (<!--\index{GUI} GUI-->GUI<!--/i-->) to be used as processors, and interact with other such objects in a chain.

+In a nutshell, building a GUI in Java involves creating what are called *components*, such as windows (`JFrame`), buttons (`JButton`), sliders (`JSlider`), and defining the placement and properties of these various elements.
+Some of these components are sensitive to user input and other actions, and generate various kinds of objects called *events*: for example, pressing a button generates an instance of an `ActionEvent` containing information about the click (the position of the mouse, a reference to the button that was clicked, etc.).
+Similarly, moving the cursor of a slider generates an instance of a `ChangeEvent`.

+In order for a program to react to user input, one must *register* an object implementing the `EventListener` interface (or one of its descendants).
+Hence, to react to a click on some `JButton` instance `b`, one would call `b.addActionListener(a)`, where `a` is an arbitrary object that implements the `ActionListener` interface.
+Such an object must have a method called `actionPerformed`, which receives an `ActionEvent` as its argument.
+It is up to the code of this method to perform the actions required by the program for this specific button click.

+You may notice that the terminology used by the Swing library is very close to some core BeepBeep concepts.
+GUI components generate *events* at various moments in the execution of a program, depending on the interaction with the user.
+It would be natural to see such components as `Source`s, and to try and connect them to other BeepBeep processors.
+This is precisely the purpose of the *Widgets* palette, which provides an object called <!--\index{ListenerSource@\texttt{ListenerSource}} \texttt{ListenerSource}-->`ListenerSource`<!--/i--> allowing the user to turn a Swing UI component into a BeepBeep event source.

 ## Plots

 One interesting purpose of processing event streams is to produce visualizations of their content --that is, to derive <!--\index{plots} plots-->plots<!--/i--> from data extracted from events.
 BeepBeep's `plots` palette provides a few processors to easily generate dynamic plots.